 Today, SPAM is as popular as it's ever been in Hawaii.
-So popular in fact, that it's available as a breakfast meal combo dish at McDonald's.
+So popular that it's available as a breakfast meal combo dish at McDonald's.

-SPAM fried rice and SPAM sandwiches are also common.
+SPAM fried rice and SPAM sandwiches are also typical.

 There are many SPAM dishes to choose from, but one of the most well-known treats in Hawaii is the SPAM musubi.

 A flaky sheet of seaweed padded down with perfectly cooked rice makes the first layer.

 Next comes a fried slice of SPAM (which some people even go as far as marinating before frying) before the seaweed is wrapped over the creation and firmly pressed into a little brick.